 Many of my clients feel limited or overwhelmed about dining out when they are on a gluten and/or dairy free or paleo plan.
 I get a lot of questions about how to dine out and stick to the plan you’re following.
 Food is social and meant to be shared, and there’s no reason you can’t enjoy an evening out no matter what restrictions you have.
-Here are a few helpful tips to eat out + a list of some of my fave cuisines and restaurants in the Bay Area where it’s easy to order gluten and dairy free.
+Here are a few helpful tips to eat out + a list of some of my fave cuisines and restaurants where it’s easy to order gluten and dairy free.

 It’s pretty easy to eat nearly anywhere gluten and dairy free, even at a sandwich shop or burger joint.
 Just request your burger wrapped in lettuce (ask for a side salad, veggie side, or sweet potato fries; make sure fries not dredged in flour), or order a veggie sandwich made with a lettuce wrap and hummus, and ask to add meat slices to it.
 Voila!

 1. First off, decline the bread basket.
 You don’t want to go to dinner with the enemy.
 Just avoid altogether.

 2. Avoid “crispy” or breaded dishes (the breading contains gluten) and always ask if there is flour and/or dairy in sauce.
 Avoid ordering fried foods.
 Tell your server that you avoid dairy and gluten and ask if what you’re ordering contains either if you’re not sure.
 Be aware that crab cakes and meatballs or meatloaf often contains breadcrumbs and eggs.